Phala-Network/phala-docs/other-products/subbridge/technical-details.md

 > Note: For assets on Phala, also can be found on `Assets` tab in polkadot.js app

 *   Step2\[optional], after the asset was registered, by default all assets will enable XCM crosschain transfer.
-If the asset is going to enable SygmaBridge or ChainBridge, another call named `assetRegistry::forceEnabledSygmaBridge` or `assetRegistry::forceEnabledChainbridge` should be enacted by the technical committee.
+If the asset is going to enable SygmaBridge or ChainBridge, another call named `assetRegistry::forceEnabledSygmaBridge` or `assetRegistry::forceEnabledChainbridge` should be enacted by the council.
 This will enable the crosschain transfer to a specific EVM chain.
 And `assetRegistry::forceDisableSygmaBridge` or `assetRegistry::forceDisableChainBridge` is used to disable it.
 When SygmaBridge or ChainBridge was enabled for the asset, you will see we have new data being added to the returned registration information.
 For example, the enabled-bridges information of ZLK is shown below:

     ```
     enabledBridges: [